-For specifications that involve a count measure as the dependent variable, I use Poisson pseudo maximum likelihood (PPML) regressions to model the data (Gourieroux et al., 1984; Silva and Tenreyro, 2006; Correia et al., 2019).
+For specifications that involve a count measure as the dependent variable, I use Poisson pseudo maximum likelihood (PPML) regressions to model the data (Gourieroux, Monfort and Trognon, 1984; Silva and Tenreyro, 2006; Correia, Guimarães and Zylkin, 2020).
+In this case, the coefficient β can be interpreted as percentage change in the expected count of the outcome variable, holding all other variables constant.
 Standard errors are conservatively clustered at the PUMA level to address the possibility that Internet Essentials was rolled out in geographic units larger than individual census tracts (e.g., school districts, neighborhoods).
 All analyses cover the time period between 2009 and 2015 as other major ISPs and government initiatives introduced similar broadband subsidy programs in 2016.
 Moreover, the target federal funds rate started rising from the zero lower bound at the end of 2015, which would have reduced refinance incentives for marginal households.

 Housing Costs.
 An important testable prediction of my setting is that mortgage payments should decrease following a refinance.
-This is not a trivial result as low-income households might refinance at the wrong time (Agarwal et al., 2013) or receive bad interest rates especially when using fintech lenders (Buchak et al., 2018).
+This is not a trivial result as low-income households might refinance at the wrong time (Agarwal, Driscoll and Laibson, 2013) or receive bad interest rates especially when using fintech lenders (Buchak, Matvos, Piskorski and Seru, 2018).
 It is also useful to quantify the total savings relative to transaction costs and broadband subscription fees.
 However, it is difficult to directly measure changes in households' payments using HMDA data as the previous mortgage cannot be linked to the refinanced mortgage.
 To overcome this, I use microdata from the ACS to quantify Internet Essentials' effect on housing costs for both homeowners and renters.
 I estimate the following equation using survey responses geographically identified at the PUMA level: